WangYan-Good/Note/English/EnglishListening.md

 10. **they have been searching the area for hours, but they haven't found anybody else.**

    they have been searching the area for hours, but they haven't found anybody else.

+# 2021.05.13

+1. **science fiction** right offered humam been going to leave

+   science fiction writesrs have often imagined human beings to live on Mars.

+2. how many students past the  final  physics exam your class.

+   how many students passed the final physics exam in your class ?

+3. they actually negociate **set** the project the singal **points**, we have **to get two dollars for example**.

+   The average negotiators set their objectives as single points.
+We hope to get two dollars, for example.

+4. **around the world, they are only about 100 shark** **human each year**, ten watch prove

+   around the workd, there are only about one hundred shark attacks on humans each year, ten of which proved fatal.

+5. **your dog** certenly **seem to** no you **master**

+   your dog certainly seems to know you are his master.